josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🦎_Normalisation_Of_Redomination/🌐_cia_scorpios_tia.md

 - a joke delivery mechanism;
 - a soft entry into harder conversations about power, personality, family, risk, control, shame, desire, and fear.

+Symbolic systems can also help groups discuss difficult material indirectly before they are ready to name it directly.

+A group may find it easier to talk about pride, fear, rivalry, grief, control, shame, secrecy, longing, or responsibility through symbolic language first.
+That does not make the symbol literally true.
+It means the symbol is acting as a safe handle for something harder.

+This is part of the prosocial value of symbolic systems: they can create enough distance for reflection without immediately forcing confession, diagnosis, or accusation.

+The risk begins when the handle becomes a verdict.

 Like any multitool, the question is what you are using it for.

 Opening a bottle?
 Fine.